sarhowes/assignment2_final/README.md

 * values_over_temperature
 * temperature_figs
 * magnetization_figs

 (...etc.)

 Lastly, if you have data that is already saved for a run and you wish to simply plot results, you can do so by commenting out the functions you want to skip and un-commenting the np.load() commands.
 This is explained more in detail in the description for `run_code_ising.py`

+Its important to note that adding an external magnetic field has only been tested on values of -1.0, 0.0, 0.5, and 1.0, so selecting values outside this range may result in the code failing to run, this is most likely due to a key error in the probability dictionary that is created.